FIVE ELEMENT SHIATSU

 Client's lay fully dressed on a futon with supportive cushioning to promote relaxation and deep restoration.
 Sessions are an hour and a half to 2 hours, starting with a check in.
 Come as you are, whether you have an injury that needs attention, some emotions to process, big changes going on or simply wish to nourish yourself.

 I have a yin approach with a strong focus on listening.
-This allows me to make incredibly accurate diagnosis and it allows me to step out of the role of a "fixer" and into the role of a facilitator, where my work helps the body tap into it's own intelligence and ability to heal itself.
+This allows me to make accurate diagnosis and adjust the treatment to each individual.
+It also allows me to step out of the role of a "fixer" and into the role of a facilitator, where my work helps the body tap into it's own intelligence and ability to heal itself.
+My shiatsu practice is different than deep tissue work or other western modes of bodywork because I am working as a facilitator to the body's own intelligence.
 This is a shift in orientation from "healer as fixer" to "healer as facilitator."
 In my experience, this is a much more powerful and impactful way of working.

 BOOK A SESSION